RepublicOfKids/SingAlongWithMe/README.md

 - Express.js - Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications. (http://expressjs.com)
 - Socket.IO - Socket.IO aims to make realtime apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms.
 It's care-free realtime 100% in JavaScript. (http://socket.io)
 - Less.js - Less CSS is a templating language for CSS which adds various object oriented programming paradigms to CSS. (http://lesscss.org)
-- Jade - Haml inspried HTML rendering for node.js (http://jade-lang.com/)
+- Jade - Haml inspried HTML rendering for node.js.
+Ideally this should make typing HTML faster and more efficient. (http://jade-lang.com/)

 Thankfully theres only one call you need to make to install all of this.